lexsf/azul/README.md

 ## Contributing

-Contributions are welcome.
+Contributions are welcome!
 Please open issues or pull requests on GitHub.
 I want to make Azul the best it can be for myself and anybody who wants to use it.